 I have been able to accommodate quite a number of different tuning variations for previous customers.
 I would suggest the intervals primarily as 4ths.
 You can have a 3rd in somewhere if you wish or a 5th, or a mixture of 4ths and 5ths, there are a number of possibilities.
 I would only say here that if you wanted all 5ths then it may be better to go for a 4 course, or less, instrument.
 Usually I go for tunings based on a D chord for the small gittern and a G chord for the large gittern most people seem happy with this:

-d, a, d', g', c'' and G, d, g, c', f'.
+d, a, d', g', c'' and G, d, g, c', f' but really pretty much any tuning configuration is possible between the size variations I offer, feel free to tell me what you have in mind.
 Seven frets is plenty for gitterns but I also make them with ten if you wish.

 Offered with sound hole decoration (rose) and nylon strings as standard.
 Additional decorations, carving, half edging, gut strings etc. are possible extras, as is a completely monoxyle construction.
 Cases are available on request.